-- The person noting the temperature should inform the designated vaccine supervisor or their deputy and/or the appropriate manager. - The cause should be immediately investigated and where possible the problem should be rectified. - Assess the period of time the products have been exposed to temperature out with recommended range. - Place affected stock into quarantine but keep stock in refrigerator. - Record details of products that are affected; vaccine name, batch numbers, expiry dates, quantity. - Discuss with the designated contact in the NHS Board to request assessment of whether stock can be used. - Assess implications for stock and arrange for further supplies to meet immediate clinical need. - Ensure action taken to prevent/reduce risk of recurrence of to be delivered problem. - Document all action.
+- The person noting the temperature should inform the designated vaccine supervisor or their deputy and/or the appropriate manager. - The cause should be immediately investigated and where possible the problem should be rectified. - Assess the period of time the products have been exposed to temperature out with recommended range. - Place affected stock into quarantine but keep stock in refrigerator transfer to another refrigerator if possible.

+- Record details of products that are affected; vaccine name, batch numbers, expiry dates, quantity. - Discuss with the designated contact in the NHS board to request assessment of whether stock can be used. - Assess implications for stock and arrange for further supplies to meet immediate clinical need. - Ensure action taken to prevent/reduce risk of recurrence of to be delivered problem. - Document all action.